oxylabs/curl-with-proxy/README.md

 ## Bonus tip – turning proxies off and on quickly

 You can create an alias in your **.bashrc** file to set proxies and unset proxies.
-For example, open **.bashrc** file using any editor and add these lines:
+For example, open the **.bashrc** file using any editor and add these lines:

 ```shell
 alias proxyon="export http_proxy=' http://user:pwd@127.0.0.1:1234';export https_proxy=' http://user:pwd@127.0.0.1:1234'"
 alias proxyoff="unset http_proxy;unset https_proxy"
 ```

-After adding these lines, save the **.bashrc** and update the shell to read this **.bashrc**.
-To do this, run this this command in the terminal:
+After adding the lines, save the **.bashrc** and update the shell to read this **.bashrc**.
+To do this, run this command in the terminal:

 ```shell
 . ~/.bashrc
 ```

-Now, whenever you need to turn on the proxy, you can quickly turn on the proxy, run one or more curl commands and then turn off the proxies like this:
+Now, you can quickly turn on the proxy, run one or more curl commands, and then turn off the proxies like this:

 ```shell
 proxyon